daanwerf/CircularHousing/README.md

 <a name="cli"></a>
 ## Interact with the network via CLI
 This section describes how to interact with the local blockchain network via the command line.
-The commands assume `network.config.json` has not been modified.
+The commands assume `network.config.json` has not been modified and the network is running.

 ### Creating participants
 First, you need to create participants on the network, which users can then use to create/update/transfer/transport items on the network.
 There are 2 types of participant: a regular "participant" type, and a "transporter" type.
 The "participant" type can create/update/transfer items to other "participant" types.
 The "transporter" cannot do this, a "transporter" can only deliver an item to a different participant.